NLnetLabs/rotonda/design docs/filtering-design-survey.md

         }
     }

-    filter-statement rov-unknown on prefix {
+    filter-term rov-unknown for route {
         with rov-rib;
         from {
             found_prefix.does_not_match;